Non-surgical, drug-free decompression treatment for herniated discs, bulging discs, sciatica, and chronic back pain.

 Fig.4

 Spinal stenosis is the abnormal narrowing of the spinal canal.
-This narrowing reduces the available space for the spinal cord and nerves.
-Spinal stenosis can pinch the sciatic nerve as it leaves the spine.
+This narrowing reduces available space for the spinal cord and nerves and may contribute to pain, numbness, tingling, or weakness.

 Free Consultation